SEGRO Courses

 Home | Excel | Power BI | Copilot | Visualising Data

-Test Phase Case Study - Conclusions
+Test Phase: Growth Debt Case Study - Conclusions

 There are several errors in the spreadsheet.
 Mistakes do happen but if the spreadsheet had been provided with the paper, these mistakes would have been noticed at a much earlier time, with fewer consequences.